dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Live life to the fullest and focus on the positive.**
+**At the end of the day, you can either focus on what's tearing you apart, or you can focus on what's keeping you together.**

-Matt Cameron
+Anonymous